tmward/poemnet/README.md

 be displayed on the Y-axis in the order they are specified in the `phase_factors.csv`.
 Images output format (eg png, jpg, pdf) is automatically inferred from the specified file extension given.
-In general, `pdf` will provide the best image format (text will look the best upon import into LaTeX).
+In general, `pdf` will provide optimal image quality (text will look the best upon import into LaTeX).
 You can also specify the height and width of the output boxplot.
-Below is an example invocation that outputs a TSV with summary statistics in `durations.tsv` and a boxplot `boxplot.png` that is a 12x8 cm image with a log scale for the time axis:
+Below is an example invocation that outputs a TSV with summary statistics in `durations.tsv` and a boxplot `boxplot.png` that is a 12×8 cm image with a log scale for the time axis:

 ```
 overall_phase_stats.R -f phase_factors.csv -o durations.tsv \